Mo\"ET: Mixture of Expert Trees and its Application to Verifiable Reinforcement Learning

 \subsection{\Viper and \Tool Training}

 We used $40$ iterations of \Dagger, and $200,000$ as a maximum number of samples for training student policies.
-During evaluation, cummulative reward is averaged across $100$ runs in a given environment ($250$ in a case of \Cartpole).
+During evaluation, cumulative reward is averaged across $100$ runs in a given environment ($250$ in a case of \Cartpole).

 We trained \Viper for varying value of the tree maximum depth.
 The values used are: $[1,15]$ in \Cartpole, $[1,20]$ in \Acrobot, $[1,20]$ in \Mountaincar, $[1,30]$ In \Lunarlander, and $[1,35]$ in \Pong.